 Some of the biggest canine behavioural problems stem from boredom, experts say.

-This month, with the help of a pet behaviour and tech expert, we will be sharing some of the best ways to tell if your dog is bored and how a dog’s age impacts on their behaviour.
+This month, with the help of a pet behaviour and tech expert, we will be sharing some of the best ways to tell if your dog is bored or tired and how a dog’s age can impact on their behaviour.

-Nick tells us that dogs, like children, can exhibit different behaviours if they’re bored and shares the most common bored dog symptoms.
+Dr Nick Hill tells us that dogs, like children, can exhibit different behaviours if they’re bored and shares the most common bored dog symptoms.

 “A bored child might become irritable, or they might start to act up, or they might just give up and do nothing.
 It's the same with dogs.
 Some dogs will become demanding or pester you for attention, some will become naughty or destructive, and some will just give up and go to sleep.
 A lot depends on your dog’s age and personality.